robweber/omni-epd/README.md

 [Image Enhancements]
 color=1  # adjust the color processing, use with caution as most EPDs are black/white only.
-See https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.Image.convert contrast = 1  # adjust image contrast, 1 = no adjustment
-brightness = 1  # adjust image brightness, 1 = no adjustment
-sharpness = 1  # adjust image sharpness, 1 = no adjustment
+See https://pillow.readthedocs.io/en/stable/reference/Image.html#PIL.Image.Image.convert total_colors=2  # the total number of colors to use, only works when used with the P color mode.
+Useful for displays that have more than 2 colors (Inky pHhat or wHat) contrast = 1  # adjust image contrast, 1 = no adjustment brightness = 1  # adjust image brightness, 1 = no adjustment sharpness = 1  # adjust image sharpness, 1 = no adjustment